The Argiro Student Center is across the street from the Computer Science building (McLaughlin Building).

 - Math courses (Calculus 1 & 2, Discrete Math)

-Students must be able to communicate fluently (speak, understand, read and write), and will be tested during the application process and again on arrival.
+International students must be able to communicate fluently (speak, understand, read and write), and will be tested during the application process and again on arrival.
 IELTS and TOEFL not required.

 Details of Requirements:1.
 Academic Requirements